FredrikVullum/SteamConnectionInfo/README.md

 You have two options:

 1. Clone the repository and build it yourself.
+Keep in mind that only x86 Release mode is supported.
 Publish it and copy the files at \bin\x86\Release\net6.0-windows\publish\win-x86 to a folder of your choosing.
 Run SteamConnectionInfo.WPF.exe

 2. Download the SCI.zip from [Releases](https://github.com/FredrikVullum/SteamConnectionInfo/releases) and extract the contents to a folder of your choosing.
 Run SteamConnectionInfo.WPF.exe

-You need .NET to run the executable if you don't have it already.
-SteamConnectionInfo.dll must also be in the same folder as SteamConnectionInfo.WPF.exe.
+For SteamConnectionInfo to work SteamConnectionInfo.dll must be in the same folder as SteamConnectionInfo.WPF.exe.
-If you build it yourself both SteamConnectionInfo.dll and SteamConnectionInfo.WPF.exe must target x86.

 **HINTS**